monoklabs/monok-docs/docs/api.rst

 Get a Feed
 ------------
-Acces the generated articles of a feed as a JSON
+Access the generated articles of a feed as a JSON

 **Type:** GET-Request
 **Example:** https://www.monok.com/api/v1/feed/?q=en&f=20&sort=date&c=business